 This may come as a surprise to most people because we are always taught to protect our skin from the sun.
 The fact is, all pigmentation problems will deepen with UV exposure, but the initial cause will have to be addressed to gain the best results.

-Let’s address each pigmentation type, the causes and best ways to treat and manage pigmentation for a clearer, brighter and even toned skin.
+Let’s address each pigmentation type, the causes and the best ways to treat and manage pigmentation for clearer, brighter and even-toned skin.